 Bishop Curisor, aka Arturo, aka that guy that nailed Jesus to the cross.
 It's even on his business card.

 In The Simpsons, Bart finds out that Homer has a brother (voiced by Danny DeVito) who was born out of wedlock from Grandpa's tryst with a prostitute, and says, "So any idea where this bastard lives?"
 Marge realizes that because it is literally true, they can't punish Bart for his use of this profanity.
 Homer, understandably, is still annoyed by it however.

 Bart himself also technically qualifies, as he was conceived before Homer and Marge were married.
 They did get married andhe was born in wedlock, though, although he nearly came close to becoming one due to Homer leaving the family as he thought he wouldn't provide well for them.

-Homer's brother Herb even asks Marge if all of her kids were born in wedlock.
-She confirms it, but adds that Bart was a close call.
+Homer's brother Herb even asks him if all of their kids were born in wedlock.
+Homer confirms it, but adds that Bart was a close call.